 This is an introduction to the Biochar Roundtable at the Lodge at Pony Farm in Temple, New Hampshire, on May 9, 2009.
+It was a pioneering event!

 Before we move on. let’s watch Hugh McLaughlin demonstrate some TLUD stoves he makes with scrap tin cans…

-If you want a more graphic illustration of how the TLUD does not burn the fuel but rather the gases that have been driven off the fuel, here is a video I made showing lots of smoke being burned off.
+If you want a more graphic illustration of how the TLUD does not burn the fuel but rather the gases that have been driven off the fuel as smoke, here is a video I made showing lots of smoke being burned off.
 The next demonstration produced charcoal with a retort made from a recycled Cornelius keg.
 I’ve taken the liberty of assuming that most people looking at this site would not be familiar with the Cornelius keg.
 In the following video, Hugh explains what it is and how to convert one as an excellent and affordable retort.

 And now for the keg in action as a retort for making charcoal from wood scraps.